Local Order Average-Atom Interatomic Potentials: Summary

 \section{Summary}

-An extension to the AA approach accounting for LO (short-range order) is derived based on partial RDF information obtained on a reference configuration.
-The result is an effective IP defined for an atomistic system without species, which in the limit of no structural relaxation provides exact results for an ensemble over all possible species arrangements on the reference configuration.
-Once the effective IP is constructed, it has a similar cost to the original ``true species'' IP upon which it is based, but enables simulations with far smaller supercells and without the need to run multiple times for good statistics for significant computational savings.
+LOAA, an extension to the AA approach accounting for LO (short-range order), is derived based on partial RDF information obtained on a reference configuration.
+The result is an effective IP defined for an atomistic system without species that in the limit of no structural relaxation provides exact results for an ensemble over all possible species arrangements on the reference configuration.
+Once the effective IP is constructed, it has a similar cost to the original ``true species'' IP upon which it is based, but enables simulations with far smaller supercells and without the need to run multiple times for good statistics, leading to significant computational savings.
+The LOAA method is attractive for simulations of complex materials, such as HEAs that require very large supercells to capture the off-stoichiometric structure, and where LO is known to play an important role.

+The LOAA potential form is derived here for pair and EAM-style potentials, and can be extended to other IP functional forms in a similar fashion.
+For the EAM form, the effects of LO are approximated by expanding the embedding energy about the average electron charge density.
+The resulting first-order correction accounts for changes to the embedding energy due the deviation of the partial RDF from the ideal random alloy case.

 LOAA is validated on several example problems.
 First, a 2D binary hexagonal crystal modeled via LJ interactions.
-A phase diagram is constructed showing the dependence of the nature and intensity of LO as a function of LJ parameters.
-It is shown that LOAA accurately reproduces the energy and elastic constants of the true species IP for LO patterns, in contrast to AA that is only correct for the random alloy case where no LO exists.
-Second, LOAA is shown to accurately reproduce the lattice constant, cohesive energy, and elastic properties of an ordered \comp\ alloy across for $x$ in the range 0 to 0.5 modeled via an EAM potential.
-Finally, third, a temperature driven martensitic phase transformation under axial compression in an off-stoichiometry \nial alloy modeled via EAM is studied.
-It is shown that LO is necessary to stabilize the high-temperature B2 phase.
-Upon cooling the crystal exhibits hysteresis as it transforms to a low temperature fct phase, and then back to B2 upon heating.
-The LOAA effective IP is able to capture this effect, albeit at somewhat different transformation temperatures, whereas the AA effective destabilizes into a twinned fcc-like structure.
+A phase diagram is constructed showing the dependence of the nature and intensity of LO on the LJ parameters.
+It is shown that LOAA accurately reproduces the energy and elastic constants of the true species IP across this phase diagram, in contrast to AA that is only correct for the random alloy case where no LO exists.
+Second, LOAA is applied to two systems modeled via EAM potentials.
+In both cases it is shown to accurately account for LO effects: 1) Lattice constant, cohesive energy, and elastic properties of an ordered \comp\ alloy for $x$ in the range 0 to 0.5, and 2) Surface energies of ordered and disordered \nixal alloys for $x$ in the range of 0.65 to 1.

-The method can be readily extended to other IP functional forms, and would be of interest to apply to complex materials, like HEAs that require very large supercells to capture the off-stoichiometric structure, and where LO is known to play an important role.
-On the methodological side, the approach can be extended to account for local relaxation effects by considering the effect of such relaxation on the partial RDF form.
-Preliminary work along these lines appears promising.